 Hydro-Taste U-pick Farm

-In 2011, Lufa Farms in Montreal, Quebec, Canada, built the world’s first commercial rooftop greenhouse that spans 30,000 square feet of sustainable hydroponics.
+In 2011, Lufa Farms in Montreal, Quebec, Canada, built the world’s first commercial rooftop greenhouse.
+It contains 30,000 square feet of sustainable hydroponics.
 The main goal of Lufa Farms, like many city rooftop gardens, is to grow food for taste and nutrition – close to where the people live.
-Its first harvest of tomatoes was distributed to 400 local markets and restaurants.
+They distributed tomatoes from their first harvest to 400 local markets and restaurants.

 “Water Works” Groovy Lab in a Box